XeroAPI/xero-node-oauth2-app/README.md

 # Multiple Organisations

-Once you have connected to a Xero org, to connect to an additional simply click the Xero logo in the header.
-This will take you through the auth flow an additional time where you can select an additional org to authorize.
-This will then enable you to choose from a dropdown which tenantId you would like to pass to your api calls, and will also unlock some other functionality like the "/disconnect" route.
+Once you have connected to a Xero org, to connect to an additional org by clicking the Xero logo in the header.
+This will take you through the auth flow where you can select additional orgs to authorize.
+You can then choose from a dropdown which tenant you would like to pass to your api calls.
+Having > 1 org authenticated will also unlock some functionality like the `/disconnect` route.

 ### IMPORTANT
 However to reduce code complexity, **between each session restart - you will need to visit the root route "/" in order to set the session variables** needed on the XeroClient.